antoine-cottineau/app_linker/readme.md

 }
 ```

+On a side note, the classes and protocols responsible for producing payloads are an example of implementation of the [strategy pattern](https://refactoring.guru/design-patterns/strategy).

 ### 3.3 Handling the payloads

 Once the parsing has been done, the next step is to perform the action associated with the parsed payload.
 To do so, we create a simple `PayloadHandler` class: